jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 When implementing Nebula Logger's caching system, I ran into some additional limitations with platform cache - in orgs that do not have platform cache partition space allocated, adding data to a cache partition would result in an exception being thrown.
 For many orgs, this may not be an issue - if you know that you're using platform cache in your org, then you simply need to configure a cache partition, and you're ready to go.
 But there are a couple situations that I wanted to support:

-- **You're building a reusable app for Salesforce**: it could be an open source project, or [ISV Partner](https://1.appexchange.com/partnerprogram) releasing app on [AppExchange](https://appexchange.salesforce.com/).
+- **You're building a reusable app for Salesforce**: it could be an open source project, or [an ISV Partner](https://1.appexchange.com/partnerprogram) releasing app on [AppExchange](https://appexchange.salesforce.com/).
 If you're trying to build a reusable app that leverages platform cache, you need to ensure your code still works in orgs that don't have available platform cache space.
 - **Platform Cache configuration could change**: Even if an org has platform cache space available, if no space has been allocated to the specific partition being used, you can encounter errors.
 - **You can't mock platform cache partitions in Apex tests**: during Apex test execution, the actual cache partitions deployed to your org are used, and there's not currently a way to create a mock instance.
 If your org does not have space allocated to a partition used by tests, then the tests will fail, which really makes true unit testing more challenging.